LASIK and NO-FLAP LASIK

 Flapless Laser Vision Correction

-The team at Rand Eye Institute has been serving South Florida vision correction patients for nearly 30 years.
+The team at Rand Eye Institute has been serving South Florida vision correction patients for over 40 years.
 Our surgeons have performed over 70,000 refractive and microsurgical procedures.
 The Rand Eye Institute offers virtually all of the modern vision correction treatments, including traditional LASIK and the safer and improved Advanced Surface Laser Vision Correction procedure referred to as “no flap” or “flapless” laser vision correction.
 Let’s explore the differences between the two approaches.

 - Traditional LASIK involves the creation of a corneal flap.
 Using a microkeratome blade or a femtosecond laser, a corneal flap is dissected.
 The depth of the incision is about 20% of the corneal thickness.
 The flap is deflected to one side to uncover the underlying corneal tissue.
 The cool beam of laser light is used to precisely reshape the cornea within the inner layer of the cornea.
 This corrects the patient’s refractive error and improves the visual clarity.
 The flap is then repositioned to cover the area of treatment.
 The precision of the beam is controlled by a computer, which is programmed individually for each patient by a credentialed medical professional.